Neptune Blog

 Looking at this model’s accuracy, we can say it’s high but… it doesn’t result in anything since it has zero predictive power (only one class can be predicted with this model).

-Binary Accuracy:
+Binary accuracy:

 Sensitivity= TP / (TP + FN) = 0 / (0+10) = 0